Email Strategy 18 min read

 Before diving into specific templates, let's understand what makes sequences work.
 Every successful B2B email sequence shares these characteristics:

 Each sequence should have one primary goal.
-Not "generate interest and book meetings and get referrals," but one clear outcome.
-For example:
+Not "generate interest and book meetings and get referrals," but one clear outcome:

 • Book a discovery call